 The Rutland Water Nature Reserve is internationally famous and provides one of the most important wildfowl sanctuaries in Great Britain, regularly holding in excess of 25,000 waterfowl.
-It is also home to the Rutland Osprey Project and is a fantastic place for birding and getting closer to nature.
+Home to the Rutland Osprey Project, it is a fantastic place for birding and getting closer to nature.
+It also made international news in 2022 for uncovering the fossil of the Rutland Sea Dragon – Britain’s largest complete fossil of an Ichthyosaur.

 The reserve occupies shore line and shallow water lagoons along 9 miles of the western end of Rutland Water and covers a total area of 1000 acres.
 There are over 30 bird watching hides (many of them accessible for wheelchairs/pushchairs) and nature trails from two visitor centres with experts to help you with identification;